eloone/chrome-text-field/README.md

 ## Pitch

 Haven't you ever had ideas flying in your mind all day ?
-How should I name this new framework ? this new application ? how would its url look ?
+<i>How should I name this new framework ? this new application ? how would its url look ?</i>
 Then you find yourself sketching stuff in a text editor and switching back all the time to your browser.
-What if you could do that right from your favourite browser ?
+What if you could do that right from your favorite browser ?
 Wouldn't it be marvellous ?
 Thanks to Text-Field you can do just that.
 It was made to capture your daydreams.

 ## Typical usage